 How can I get Wi-Fi in my home or office?

 To get Wi-Fi in your home or office, you must have a wireless router.
 Your ISP may provide this router, or you may need to purchase the router from a local retail store or online and connect it to your existing network.
 Once the network is connected to your Internet, you can use any device that has Wi-Fi capabilities to connect to the Internet.

 History of Wi-Fi

 Wi-Fi consists of multiple different technologies that use many different patents held by various companies, so there is no one inventor or developer.
-In 1971, a UHF wireless packet network was used in Hawaii, called ALOHAnet, to connect the islands together.
+In 1971, a UHF wireless packet network was used in Hawaii, called ALOHAnet, to connect the islands.
 While not being Wi-Fi as we know it today, it helped lay the beginning foundation to wireless networking, and later the birth of Wi-Fi.

 The actual precursor to 802.11 and Wi-Fi was developed by AT&T Corporation and NCR Corporation.
 Called WaveLAN, it was designed for use with cash register systems for wireless communication.